Finding Relief… Started with One Phone Call

 At every appointment, Heather saw the same team and attributes that continuity to the high level of care she received.
 “They always knew who I was and what was going on with my case.
 I did not have to explain myself 1,000 times.
 It was great,” Heather says.

-The program can save patients time and hassle, as navigators are in tune with everything from scheduling to what insurances are taken to help make the right recommendation.
-The Patient Navigator helps patients understand their treatment program and can walk them through the steps of their diagnostic and treatment plan and verify they are knowledgeable about each step along the way.
-The Patient Navigator can facilitate the coordination of care between multiple offices so that patients are able to follow the treatment plan the doctor prescribed and help prevent things from falling through the cracks using streamlined communication between providers and patients.
+With Texas Health Spine and Orthopedic Center, the Patient Navigator saves patients time and hassle, as navigators are in tune with everything from scheduling and insurance to physician sub-specialties and schedules so they can help connect the patient to the right doctor for their needs.
+The Patient Navigator is there for patients throughout their entire episode of care.
+They can help patients understand their treatment program, can walk them through the steps of their treatment plan and help them get answers to any questions they have along the way.
+The Patient Navigator can facilitate the coordination of care between multiple offices and help prevent things from falling through the cracks by using streamlined communication between providers and patients.
 In addition, the Patient Navigator is available to help the patient work through questions that may arise.
-The Center is also great resource for physicians who need to make referrals to specialists as it provides one place for all the referrals to be sent.
+It is also a great resource for physicians who need to make referrals to specialists, as it provides one place to reach multiple spine and orthopedic medical providers.